 - Listserv invitations: receive invitations to subscribe to other topical listservs based on your interest areas.

 To review your profile, update your contact information or interest areas, or unsubscribe at anytime go to Manage Account.

 The NCJRS sponsoring agencies publish hundreds of reports and other information products each year to share with you and your colleagues.
 The types of reports and their content are designed to meet the broad range of interests in the field and the audiences who use them.
-Most of the titles are available online through the NCJRS Web site, see OJP Publications to view online or place an online order for a paper copy by clicking the icon or icon next to the product.
+Most of the titles are available online through the NCJRS website, see OJP Publications to view online or place an online order for a paper copy by clicking the Order Photocopy icon or Order Print Copy icon next to the product.

 The abstracts include the title, author, sponsoring agency, purchasing address, and journal citation, as well as a 100- to 200-word summary of the document's contents.
 Keyword and index term searches of the database are easy.
 With the search capabilities offered, you can quickly retrieve all the citations relevant to your question or area of interest.

-Learn about upcoming conferences through the Justice Events section of this site.
-Search for conferences based on respective focus areas, geographical location, or dates.
-Increase exposure and participation at your upcoming conferences by adding your event to the calendar.
+Learn about upcoming conferences, webinars, and other events through the NCJRS Justice Events Calendar.
+Search for events based on topical focus areas, geographical location, or dates.
+Increase exposure and participation at your upcoming events by adding your event to the calendar.

 NCJRS is a two-way partnership and your participation is always welcomed.

 Your unsolicited comments are also appreciated.
 Please let us know when a job is done well or if you have any concerns.
 Your feedback makes a difference.

 Help us expand the scope of the audience receiving information from NCJRS.